 This is a great trail!

-I was never able to find a "Pilot Knoll" trail and I think this are many be misnamed.
 The main trail here appears to be Hickory Creek as the route I took was called that hit matched the GPS record of others that are posted in this app.

 That said, I will definitely go back here.
 The trail runs directly beside a bunch of farms with very inquisitive horses and one charming donkey.
 (Please don't feed them!)